 I would get the wind right today.
 Scott swung the wheel around and the jib flapped loudly until it filled again from the other side.
 We were pointed in the right direction.
 I’d been living alongside my father’s ashes for five years; they resided in a zip-tied bag, sealed in a black plastic box, inside another box, placed under our bed.
 And all that time they lived in my mind, too.
 Silently asking for the right moment and place to be scattered.
 It was finally time to let them go.

 I sometimes wonder what unread books I will leave behind.
 And also, whether books we intend to read but never do are a symbol of procrastination or ambition.
 My father was a writer, too.
 He left many books behind among his belongings; some dog-eared with use and others never cracked.
-I had to pare them down, and the cookbooks were the first to go, except the ones where he’d written in the margins.
+I had to pare them down, and the cookbooks were the first to go, except those where he’d written in the margins.
 The self-help and relationship books went next.
-I kept his high school and college yearbooks, and the classics he’d been lugging around since his college English classes, like The Collected Poems of Emily Dickinson and Thomas Wolfe’s You Can’t Go Home Again.
+I kept his high school and college yearbooks, and the classics he’d been lugging around since his college English classes.
+The Collected Poems of Emily Dickinson and Thomas Wolfe’s You Can’t Go Home Again.

 My wife could understand the yearbooks, but she couldn’t wrap her head around why I would keep three of my father’s large coffee table books about Airstream trailers.
 Neither could I, really.
 The Airstream was a late-life dream of his.
 One he began nurturing after I’d grown up and left the nest.
 I only knew about it from the playful arguments he’d have with his husband, which led to the ultimatum: “You can have a puppy or an Airstream, but you can’t have both.”
 They got the puppy, but my father never stopped daydreaming of that glistening travel trailer.